 Magnetic van signs

-A guide price for a pair of magnetic signs is around £150.
-Be sure to put them on flat panels, and ask for a vehicle-grade magnetic that can cope with motorway speeds.
+They’re also pretty cheap with basic prices starting from between £20 and £30 a sign.
+Be sure to put them on flat panels, and ask for a vehicle-grade magnet that can cope with motorway speeds.

 Tracy Clark, managing director of Signarama Milton Keynes, says:

-“When thinking about what signage you want for your van, I’d suggest one of two approaches.
+“When thinking about what signage you want for your van, I’d suggest 1 of 2 approaches.

 "Either work out roughly how you want your van to look first, have an idea of the coverage, and then ask a signwriter to price it up for you.